Eurardy Reserve, WA

 We are working in partnership with Bush Heritage Australia to restore 1,350 hectares of cleared land with a mix of native trees and shrubs.
 Decades of extensive grazing has changed the landscape and entire ecosystems have been modified.
 The aim of this project is to restore vegetation and protect the land from further degradation and loss of habitat.

-Since 2019, we have planted more than 340,000 seedlings across an area of approximately 617 hectares.
-The planting now moves towards the sandier soils.
+Since 2019, we have planted more than 390,000 seedlings across an area of approximately 644 hectares.
+The planting has now moved towards the sandier soils.
 Although this area will sequester less carbon per hectare, the level of biodiversity will be significantly higher, with up to 800 native species in the mix.
 This area is more technically difficult to plant; particularly with regards to seed propagation, climate and soil moisture retention.
-In 2022, we will be trialling the propagation of several new species, as well as alternative seeding techniques to ensure the restoration of this area is a success.
+In 2022, we have begun to trial the propagation of several new species, as well as alternative seeding techniques to ensure the restoration of this area is a success.

 Table of Contents